 The preferred option is that they get on board with the change – they embrace it and lean into it.
-Seeing it as an opportunity for growth, as opposed to something negative.
+Individuals who choose option 2 see change as an opportunity for growth, as opposed to something negative.

 While this might seem extreme, the third option is that the individual moves on from the business entirely if they are not willing to accept the change – this is the option the ‘laggards’ are likely to take.

-In order to help your team embrace change, you need to align your focus and communication so that the individual attaches more pain to the idea of not changing, as opposed to the change itself.
+In order to help your team embrace change, you need to align your focus and communication so that they attach more pain to the idea of not changing, as opposed to the change itself.